taylor-ortiz/dataexpert-data-engineering-capstone/README.md

 ### Problem Statement

 * The State of Colorado has hired your data firm to develop an internal back-office tool to support a critical initiative for the Office of Economic Development and International Trade (OEDIT).
 The program, B.A.S.E.
 (Business Assistance for Security Enhancements), is designed to evaluate and qualify businesses across the state for business security system subsidies to protect their business based on historical crime trends, income, and population data by city and county.
 Historical data from 1997 to 2020, as well as real time data, will be analyzed to determine which security tiers businesses qualify for.
-* Additionally, the State of Colorado has fifteen KPIs and use cases they would like to see vizualized out of the extracted, transformed and aggregated data.
+* Additionally, the State of Colorado has sixteen KPIs and use cases they would like to see vizualized out of the extracted, transformed and aggregated data to assist them in planning, funding and outreach initiatives.
 * This tool will allow OEDIT to automatically notify active businesses in good standing about the subsidies they qualify for, streamlining the application process for business owners seeking to participate.
 Lastly, the State requires the creation of an intuitive user experience that enables businesses to search for their assigned tier, providing them with easy access to their eligibility information.

 ### KPIs and Use Cases

 <details>
-<summary id="county-level">County Level</summary>
+<summary id="county-level">County Level KPIs and Use Cases</summary>

 1. **KPI:** Set a goal for each police agency within a given county to reduce crime by 5% within the next fiscal year, based on a baseline crime count from historical data.
    - **Use Case:** Calculate crime count for police agencies in a given county to get a baseline number.